barbarer/p3tog/_sources/p3-parsons.rst

 Practice
 -----------------------------------------------------

+Please answer
-Please answer the following problems to the best of your ability without any outside help.
-You can skip any question that you do not feel qualified to answer or stop working on question after you worked on it for about five minutes without solving it.
+the following problems to the best of your ability without any outside help.
+You can stop working on a problem after you worked on it for about five minutes without solving it.

 You can use the toggle at the top of each question to pop-up the equivalent mixed-up code problem to help you solve the write code problem.